Catholic Church in Lithuania: Independent Lithuania

 Lithuania regained its independence once more in 1990, during the dissolution of the Soviet Union.
 The Catholic Church is an influential factor in the country, and some priests actively led the resistance against the Communist regime and, after independence was regained, in support of traditionalism, especially in ethical questions.

 In 1993, Pope John Paul II visited Lithuania and after his prayer in the Chapel of Saint Casimir in the Vilnius Cathedral said that "the heart of the Lithuanian nation beats in this sanctuary".

 The Catholic Church in Lithuania has after independence continued to campaign against liberal and socialist measures, especially in ethical questions.

 The treaties of the Holy See and the Republic of Lithuania entered into force in 2000.
 Since then, the relations between the Catholic Church and the Lithuanian state have been regulated by three special treaties of the Republic of Lithuania and the Holy See, instead of the concordat.

+On 22–23 September 2018, Pope Francis made an official visit to Lithuania and held masses in Vilnius and Kaunas.

+On 7 December 2024, Pope Francis made Rolandas Makrickas a cardinal and later it was revealed that Makrickas in the Testament of Pope Francis was named as having been given the instructions for the burial of Pope Francis, who died on 21 April 2025, at Santa Maria Maggiore.
+On 16 February 2025, for the first time in the history of Lithuania three Lithuanian cardinals: Makrickas, Audrys Bačkis, and Sigitas Tamkevičius held a mass in the Vilnius Cathedral commemorating the Independence Day of Lithuania.
+According to Pope Francis instruction, Makrickas was also named coadjutor archpriest of Santa Maria Maggiore and later on 4 July 2025 replaced his predecessor Stanislaw Ryłko as Archpriest of Santa Maria Maggiore upon Ryłko's 80th birthday.

+In June 2026, Vilnius hosted the 6th World Apostolic Congress on Mercy (WACOM 6), held from June 7–12 under the theme "Building the City of Mercy."The congress was organized by the Vatican's Dicastery for Evangelization in collaboration with the Archdiocese of Vilnius and brought together approximately 7,000 participants from around the world.

+Pope Leo XIV addressed participants in a video message, while Ecumenical Patriarch Bartholomew of Constantinople and Lithuanian President Gitanas Nausėda were among those associated with the event.